rlee-aviatrix/chargepoint/README.md

 - From the AWS Management Console, find all route tables for the transit VPC.
 - For each route table:
   - Check for static routes pointing to VGW.
-  - Check for the route propagation setting for the VGW (whether Yes or No).
+  - Check the route propagation setting for the VGW (whether Yes or No).
   - Record the settings.
 They should remain the same after the migration.

 #### Detach Spokes From Transit On Old Controller